PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/custom-labels_post.md

 Adds [alert labels](https://docs.twistlock.com/docs/latest/audit/annotate_audits.html) to the system.

+### cURL Request

-The following example designates the labels `first` and `second` as alert labels.
+Refer to the following example cURL command that designates the labels `first` and `second` as alert labels:

 ```bash
 $ curl -k \